morepath/morepath/doc/testing.rst

    required.
 In this particular instance, we know that importing ``hello`` is sufficient and :func:`morepath.scan` is not needed.

-2. WebTest_ provides a class called :class:`webtest.app.TestApp`
+2. WebTest_ provides a class called :class:`webtest.app.TestApp` that
-   that emulates a client for WSGI apps.
-Lest we confuse it with the app under test, we'll import it as ``Client``:
+   emulates a client for WSGI apps.
+We don't want to confuse it with the app under test, so we as a convention we import it as ``Client``.
+This also stops pytest_ from scanning it for tests as it has the ``Test`` prefix:

    >>> from webtest import TestApp as Client